ah140797/news_media_NLP/README.md

 * *images/* which contains the images that are used inside the reproducibility notebook.
 * *python_scripts/* which contains all the python scripts in the format of Jupyter Notebook.
 It also contains all the data necessary to run the python code.
 * *shinyapp/* which contains all the scripts and data for running the shinyapp.
+The app is hosted online: https://ah140797.shinyapps.io/shinyapp/.
+If the link doesn’t work the application can be run in R. First, clone the repository to a local repository.
+Then navigate to the folder *shinyapp/* and open the file called *app.R* in RStudio.
+Then run the commands:
+`library(shiny)` and `runApp("<your working directory>/shinyapp/app.R")

 ## How to Run the Project